cityofaustin/Residential-Permitting/_content/residential-toolkit/building-near-a-tree.md

 #### ½ Critical Root Zone

 The ½ critical root zone or the yellow zone in this example lies between 5 feet from the base of the tree and 10 feet from the base of the tree.
-You cannot dig in deeper than 4 inches into the soil in this zone.&nbsp;
+You cannot dig in deeper than 4 inches into the soil in this zone.

 ---